 A) if a TCP connection with the determined V2X application server address is not established yet, the UE shall establish a TCP connection with the determined V2X application server address; and

-B) the UE shall create a V2X envelope specified in clause 9.2.1.
-In the V2X envelope, the UE shall include the V2X message and the V2X message family (if the V2X message is non-IP based) provided by upper layers.
-The UE shall send the V2X envelope via the TCP connection; and
+B) the UE shall generate one or more TCP message(s) as described in IETF RFC 793 [rfc793].
+In the one or more TCP message(s), the UE shall include the V2X message provided by upper layers in the data octets filed.
+The UE shall send the one or more TCP message(s) to the determined V2X application server address via the TCP connection; and

-4) if the PDU session is of "Unstructured" PDU session type and the type of data in the V2X message is non-IP, the UE shall create a V2X envelope specified in clause 9.2.1.
-In the V2X envelope, the UE shall include the V2X message and the V2X message family (if the V2X message is non-IP based) provided by upper layers.
-The UE shall send the V2X envelope as data of "Unstructured" PDU Session type via the PDU session.
+4) if the PDU session is of "Unstructured" PDU session type and the type of data in the V2X message is non-IP, the UE shall generate a UDP message as described in IETF RFC 768 [14].
+In the UDP message, the UE shall encapsulate the V2X message provided by upper layers in the data octets field.
+The UE shall send the UDP message to the determined V2X application server address..

 * * * Next Change * * * *